data-patrol/patrol/README.md

 Hello and welcome!

 We are a small team of data enthusiasts building a lightweight data quality tool.
-The general idea is that it will help to execute data quality checks across multiple data sources and help to monitor and manage data quality.
-With the right use, we think it can bring data quality to the next level!
+The idea is that it will help to execute data quality checks across multiple data sources and help to proactively monitor and manage data quality.

-The tool will come with a simple web UI and will initially support the following data sources:
+The tool will come with a simple web UI and will eventually support the following data sources:

-- Redshift
-- Snowflake
+- PostgreSQL
 - SQL Server
 - Oracle
 - MySQL / MariaDB
+- Redshift
-- PostgreSQL
+- Snowflake
 - Databricks
 - Presto/Trino

 The tool will be available in form of a Docker image, so it can easily run in any cloud and on-prem.

-The first release (rc1) is expected some time between June and November 2023.
-Stay tuned!

 You can reach out to us if you are interested in contribution to the project - smirnov860860@gmail.com.

-## Run locally
+## Run using Docker

 ### Prepare
+1. Install Docker
-1. checkout git repo `https://github.com/data-patrol/patrol`, all subsequent commands assume you're in repo root
+2. Checkout git repo `https://github.com/data-patrol/patrol`, all subsequent commands assume you're in repo root
-2. install Python 3.9+ `python3 --version`
-3. install Python libraries `pip3 install -r docker/requirements.txt`

 ### Configure
-1. Create a home directory for patrol project, like `mkdir ~/patrol`.
-This directory will be used as:
-   1. Home directory for SQLite DB (file `patrol.db`)
-   2. Home directory for project configuration
-2. Set env variable `PATROL_HOME` if differ from default `~/patrol`
-3. Create configuration or copy test one `cp -r test_data/checks $PATROL_HOME`
-4. Initialize DB `patrol/bin> python3 patrol initdb`
+Run the following command from the repo root directory "docker-compose up -d"

 ### Test
-PATROL_HOME/patrol.cfg - where to find checks
-`patrol/bin> python3 patrol test`
+Using Docker CLI (or Docker Desktop) connect to pt_ptapp_1 container and run the following commands: cd /app/patrol/bin python test test

 ### Usage
 Run check by id `patrol/bin> python3 patrol run {check_id}`